pikaia79/baud/doc/Architecture.md

 * cluster management

-conainer-native - BaudEngine can be run in Kubernetes, or on bare metal.
+conainer-native - run in Kubernetes, or on bare metal.

 each zone has a DCOS/Kubernetes interface to allocate PS nodes and router nodes.